access-ci-org/Basic_Cluster/doc/README.md

       nmcli connection modify $internal-nic connection.zone internal
       nmcli connection modify $public-nic connection.zone public

+You may also need to ensure that the connections will autoconnect on reboot:
+      nmcli con modify enp0s3 connection.autoconnect=yes
+(replace enp0s3 with each of your interfaces!
+The host-only and internal network interfaces are the most likely to have this turned off by default.)

 Installation of the XCBC Tools and Dependencies
 -----------------------------------------------

+#####Please note - this is meant to be run as the root user!

 0\. ```yum install git vim bash-completion```

 Git is necessary for getting the playbooks; vim and bash-completion are just nice add-ons.
 Install your editor of choice!